maeorg/maeorg/README.md

 # Hi there, I'm Katrina Mäeorg! 👋

-- 💻 Fullstack software developer
+- 💻 I'm a junior **fullstack software developer**
 - 🌱 Currently learning an advanced Java course (Spring, Hibernate, REST API) (June-Sept 2023)
-- 🏹 Student at kood/Jõhvi https://kood.tech/
+- 🏹 Starting studies at [kood/Jõhvi](https://kood.tech/) in spring 2023.
+Focus on Go, Javascript, Rust, but also C, C++, Ruby-on-Rails, PHP, Python and more.
-- 📫 How to reach me: https://www.linkedin.com/in/katrina-maeorg/
+---

- Languages and Tools:
+ **Languages and Tools:**
 - Java
 - Spring, REST
 - Python